 Celebrating what makes our communities special is what we do best in Lewis County.
 For years, just about each of the cities and towns — and even some unincorporated areas — have put on annual festivals that bring local residents and visitors together to have a bit of fun and just enjoy rural life.

 Take Morton's Loggers Jubilee, for example.
 It turns 75 this year, and has paid homage to the timber and logger culture that sustained the economy in East Lewis County for years.
 Now, the weekend-long celebration in August brings some seriously talented folks together in competition as part of its logging show.
 Toledo's Cheese Days is another example, celebrating the cozy town of just over 700 people for what will be its 96th year.
-Cheese Days will honor 125 years of their area's history this year as part of "125 Years of Connections."
+Cheese Days honored 125 years of their area's history this year as part of "125 Years of Connections."

 We encourage you to attend more than just one of these festivals.
 We think you'll find something awesome about each town and each community represented here.
 Take some time to read up on the festivals, check your calendars, and we'll see you here in Lewis County as festival season is underway!

 Check out the car show, bring the youngsters for free flights at the Chehalis-Centralia Airport from 9 a.m. to 4 p.m., get up close and personal with military vehicles at the Veterans Memorial Museum, see "American Graffiti" at the Chehalis Theatre, experience live music from the Backfire Band and much more!
 ChehalisFest also includes a pancake breakfast, hot dog lunch and more.
 For more information about ChehalisFest, visit their Facebook page.